alicevillar/sfa_api/README.md

 <h3>Currently in progress ! 💻</h3>

 > Goals to be achieved:
-> The RESTful API server should be self-documented using Swagger, therefore with interactive documentation UI.
+> * The RESTful API server should be self-documented using Swagger, therefore with interactive documentation UI.

-> describes the most important control and control categories that every architect and developer should absolutely, 100% include in every project.
-The OWASP Top Ten Proactive Controls 2018
-> OWASP Top 10 Proactive Controls
+> * Showcase the OWASP Top Ten Proactive Controls
-> Extensive testing using Automation Anywhere.
+> * Implement extensive testing using Automation Anywhere.

 <h1>Table of Contents</h1>